apache/cloudstack-documentation/source/adminguide/api.rst

 provider selected for the userdata service.

-If the networkoffering uses ConfigDrive for userdata and the template is password enabled, the password string for the VM is placed in the vm_password.txt file and it is included in the ISO.
+If the networkoffering uses ConfigDrive for userdata and the template is password enabled, the password string for the Instance is placed in the vm_password.txt file and it is included in the ISO.

 ConfigDrive availability
 ~~~~~~~~~~~~~~~~~~~~~~~~
-At VM start the config drive ISO is attached on the 2nd cd/dvd drive of the
+At Instance start the config drive ISO is attached on the 2nd cd/dvd drive of the
-user instance, such that any other ISO image (e.g. boot image or vmware tools)
+user Instance, such that any other ISO image (e.g. boot image or vmware tools)
 is mounted on 1st cd/dvd drive.
 This means existing functionality of
 supporting 1 cd rom drive is still available.